 One last thing…

-Of course, I should also mention that if spending a lot of time thinking about how to scale WooCommerce isn't what you want to spend your time on, I'm building a new hosting product that will help you run your WooCommerce site at scale.
+Of course, I should also mention that if spending a lot of time thinking about how to scale WooCommerce isn't what you want to spend your time on, we built a Managed WooCommerce hosting product that will help you run your WooCommerce site at scale.
 Automatically.
-Some of those tough things above are going to come included in my new product at Liquid Web.
+Everything above, and more, is included!